 Employer absenteeism policies must not negatively affect employees who cannot work in connection with COVID-19.
-An employer may not discipline or terminate employees who are unable to come to work because medical or health officials have quarantined them or have advised them to self-isolate and stay home in connection with COVID-19.
-An employee who has care-giving responsibilities should be accommodated to the point of undue hardship which might include staying home.
+An employer may not discipline or terminate an employee who is unable to come to work because medical or health officials have quarantined them or have advised them to self-isolate and stay home in connection with COVID-19.

+An employee who has care-giving responsibilities should be accommodated based on their family status to the point of undue hardship which might include staying home.

 At the same time, employers are entitled to expect that employees will continue to perform their work unless they have a legitimate reason why they cannot.
-If an employee is required to self-isolate for legitimate reasons, the employer is entitled to explore alternative options for how the employee may still continue to perform productive work.
+If an employee is required to self-isolate, the employer is entitled to explore alternative options, such as remote work, for how the employee may continue to perform productive work, including the possibility of working remotely.